BY Nick Bulanda

 What Affects How Long Tires Last?

 Michelin is a premier tire manufacturer across the globe.
 Their information states that there are a number of dangerous hazards for tires.
 This includes using tires wrong, not properly maintaining hazards, how you drive, the climate, road conditions, and physical factors as well.
 Therefore, customers must know that there are so many exterior influences.
+Taking a vehicle off road with cheap mud tires will have a different affect on the way they wear.

 It is not easy determining what is more serious in terms of tire hazards.
 Potholes, curbs, and sharp objects are some of the more dangerous on-road risks.
 These physical dangers can poke and flatten tires in an instant.
 However, climate and age are also two huge factors for customers to keep an eye on.
 But, how you drive also alters and can potentially damage tires as well!